caltechlibrary/boffo/docs/usage.md

 After filling in the values and choosing a location, click the <span class="button color-primary">Submit</span> button to run the search.
 Boffo will create a new sheet titled "Item Data" in the spreadsheet where you ran it, and populate the sheet with item records using the same format and set of record fields as the  _Look up barcodes in FOLIO_ command.

 Care must be taken when searching by call numbers.
 It is easy to accidentally add or omit spaces or mistype other parts of call numbers; moreover, the database itself may have inconsistencies or errors in the values stored.
 To help with this problem, Boffo tries to be flexible: if a given call number does not yield a match, Boffo tries to look up a few alternatives it creates by inserting or removing spaces at strategic places in the given call number.

+Finally, note that if there are many results (for example, over 10,000), it make take a long time for the Google sheet contents to be written.
+During this time, the results in the sheet may appear to be incomplete.
+Some patience is recommended when dealing with large result sets.

 ## Select record fields